djs42012/js-party/README.md

 # js-party
-Mario Party inspired console based board game written in JavaScript Main branch is best ran using replit.
-Free account can be created at https://replit.com/ Separate branch optimized for chrome browser also included
+Mario Party inspired console based board game written in JavaScript Game is best ran using replit.
+Free account can be created at https://replit.com/ Workable console based version also included (optimized for chrome).